 Means your monthly savings under the one point/3.75% rate is $85.80.
 However, you have made an upfront payment of $6,000 (1% of $600,000).
 Therefore, your break-even period is 70 months.

 The points you pay may be tax-deductible as mortgage interest, providing you itemize your deductions, and your mortgage is not greater than $1 million.
-Should be watched closely, since Congress is currently debating tax legislation that could lower the deduction to interest on a loan up to $500,000.
+However, Congress is currently debating tax legislation that could lower the deduction to interest on a loan up to $500,000.